MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-who-present-request-control.md

 appliesto:
   - Microsoft Teams
 f1.keywords:
-- CSH
+- NOCSH
 ms.custom:
   - ms.teamsadmincenter.meetingpolicies.participantandguests
-description: Learn to manage meeting policy settings in Teams for  meeting experience.
+description: Learn to manage who can present and take control in Teams meetings.
 ---

 # Manage who can present and request control in Teams meetings